Skip to main content

 It's helpful to create a reminder for yourself such as a calendar item to refresh your liblab and Github tokens just before they expire!

-For the Action in your control repo to push to your SDK repositories, you'll need to generate a GitHub Fine-Grained Access Token with the right permissions.
+For the Action in your Control Repo to push to your SDK repositories, you'll need to generate a GitHub Fine-Grained Access Token with the right permissions.
 Follow these steps:

 1. Open GitHub's fine-grained token settings and click Generate new token.